dinesh-coderepo/blogsite/src/blog_posts/RAG_Basics/content.md

 ---
 title: RAG architecture basics and workings
 subheading: Using RAGS to retrieve information from documents and provide answers using foundational LLMs
-date: 2024-08-18
+date: 2024-08-21
 ---

-# Going deeper into RAG: Vector Databases, Embeddings, and Their Workings
+# Going deeper into RAG: Vector Databases, Embeddings, and their workings

 RAG, which stands for Retrieval-Augmented Generation, is an advanced technique in natural language processing that combines information retrieval with text generation.
 This approach enhances the capabilities of large language models by allowing them to access and utilize external knowledge sources.